ModeX: Evaluator-Free Best-of-N Selection for Open-Ended Generation: Discussions

 \subsection{Sensitivity Analysis}

-We analyze the sensitivity of ModeX--Lite to three key design choices: (a) graph partitioning objective, (b) spectral threshold $\tau$ (Eq.~\eqref{eq:conductance}), and (c) pruning frequency $T$.
+We analyze the sensitivity of ModeX-Lite to three key design choices: (a) graph partitioning objective, (b) spectral threshold $\tau$ (Eq.~\eqref{eq:conductance}), and (c) pruning frequency $T$.
 In the top panel of Figure~\ref{fig:hyperparam}, we benchmark our conductance criterion~(varying $\tau \in \{0.5, \dots, 0.8\}$) against an alternative, Normalized Cut~\cite{shi2000normalized}:

 where $V_1$ and $V_2$ are the set of nodes in subgraphs $\mathcal{G}_1$ and $\mathcal{G}_2$.
 In the bottom panel, we examine the impact of the pruning frequency $T \in \{100, \dots, 500\}$.
 Overall, we observe that performance is remarkably robust to hyperparameter variations; our method shows relatively stable performance across design choices, and consistently yields significant improvements over the single-path baseline~(red dashed line) across all tested configurations.